Surge (drink): Revival

 After the discontinuation of Surge in cans, a community was formed by web designer Eric "Karks" Karkovack entitled "Save Surge".
 The community initially mapped the locations at which Surge could be purchased in fountain form.
 Upon cancellation of the fountain syrup, the community continued, adopting an approach of activism that led to the creation of the citrus soda Vault in June 2005.
 After Vault's release, Karkovack announced the closure of SaveSurge.org.
 Vault was discontinued in 2011.

 As a result of Vault's discontinuation, a group was started on Facebook by Evan Carr called the "Surge Movement".
 The group repeatedly posted requests on Coca-Cola's Facebook page, and encouraged its members to call Coca-Cola's consumer affairs hotline at 1-800-GET-COKE to voice their desires further, once every month.
 The movement gained around 200,000 Facebook "likes" in the months after it was started and continues to grow.

 On September 15, 2014, Surge was re-released as an Amazon.com exclusive in packs of twelve 16 USoz cans.

 On February 10, 2015, Coca-Cola announced that it had begun test-marketing Surge with independent resellers and vending machines across the Southeast United States.
 The test run ended in late-May 2015.
 Two months later, Coca-Cola announced that it was preparing for a large-scale Surge retail release across the Eastern United States.
 Surge was re-released at convenience stores across the Eastern United States on September 7, 2015.

 In August 2018, Surge became available in Coca-Cola Freestyle machines, exclusively at Burger King.
 It is available in several varieties, including Cherry, Grape, Vanilla, and Zero Sugar.

 Slushy versions

+In 1999, 7-Eleven introduced a Surge-flavored Slurpee.